The Sandman Reader II: The Doll’s House

 December 1989

 Soon after moving into the building in Florida, Rose set about tracing the whereabouts of her missing brother Jed.
-She had a dream involving Jed being in a basement and having a connection to the super-hero Hector Hall and his wife Lyta.
-Morpheus’s missing demons Brute and Glob were also mixed up in the situation.
+She had a dream involving Jed being in a basement and having a connection to the superhero Hector Hall and his wife Lyta.
+Morpheus’s missing demons, Brute and Glob, were also mixed up in the situation.

 Rose had tracked Jed to having lived with their father in a lighthouse until the father’s death.
 Jed had then lived with their grandfather, Ezra Paulson, for a time.
-Unfortunately, he had gone missing after that point but a private investigator that Rose had hired eventually reported in with a lead regarding Jed’s whereabouts in the state of Georgia.
+Unfortunately, he had gone missing after that point, but a private investigator Rose had hired eventually reported in with a lead regarding Jed’s whereabouts in the state of Georgia.

-Also of note with Rose was her finding herself frequently visited by a raven who was actually spying on her on behalf of Morpheus.
+Also of note with Rose was her finding herself frequently visited by a raven who was spying on her on behalf of Morpheus.
 That raven was Matthew, an important fixture in the series.
 He was based on a character of the same name from Alan Moore’s “Swamp Thing,” having been a human who had died in a car crash after driving drunk.
 Instead of heading for the afterlife though, he had become Morpheus’s raven.

 What would everyone find in Georgia?
 Readers knew that it was where Jed was located, locked in the basement of a second cousin’s home.
 The cousin had been claiming state funds for sheltering him.